dsc-courses/practice.dsc40a.com/problems/sp23-final2/sp23-final2-q04.md

 # BEGIN SUBPROB

-(3 points) Suppose each section of the plate is the same color (white).
+Suppose each section of the plate is the same color (white).
 How many different-looking plates of food can be created, if we must have three different menu items on the plate?